rtoal/ple/r/README.md

 # R Explorations

-To build and run Scala programs on your local machine, download and install the most recent language version from the [R project home page](https://www.r-project.org/) or use your favorite package manager.
+To build and run R programs on your local machine, download and install the most recent language version from the [R project home page](https://www.r-project.org/) or use your favorite package manager.

 Programs in this folder can be run from the command line like so: